marcoalopez/FTIRkit/PROJECT_OVERVIEW.md

 ### `deprecated/principal_spectra.py` — principal-axis spectra synthesis (old)

-Kept outside the package, untouched, for reference.
-Self-contained (it carries its own copies of `calc_transmittance` and `smooth_spectrum`).
+Kept outside the package, untouched, for reference. **Superseded by `ftirkit.principal_spectra`.** Self-contained (it carries its own copies of `calc_transmittance` and `smooth_spectrum`).
+Uses Asimow's thickness pre- normalisation and rescaling trick, which is only approximate for mixed spectra and can produce absorbance spikes on noisy data.

 | Function | Description |
 |---|---|